 - Login credentials to access your company RollWorks account.
 Click here to learn how to create a RollWorks user account for your Salesforce Administrator.

-The copied link is for a production installation but it can be modified to be for staging by simply replacing "login" with "test".
+The installation link is for a production installation but it can be modified to be for staging by simply replacing "login" with "test".

 - Copy the Salesforce app link and edit the URL by replacing “login” with “test” within the link, so the link starts with https://test.salesforce, not https://login.salesforce.